crispreview/crispreview.github.io/_posts/2026-08-13-Samyang-Hot-Chicken-Flavour-Zzaldduck-Snack.markdown

 I imagined opening the packet and being confronted by the most hideous looking crisps I have ever encountered.

-I imagined putting one in my mouth and being revolted by the honey like sweetness, the faintest hint of chicken, and an almost imperceptible whiff of chicken.
+I imagined putting one in my mouth and being revolted by the honey like sweetness, the faintest hint of chilli, and an almost imperceptible whiff of chicken.

 I imagined thinking they tasted like a breakfast cereal.